-From palm groves to breathtaking purple and red mountains, here are our top stops in the national park, plus road-trip tips by Nokian Tyres.
+From palm groves to breathtaking purple and red mountains, here are our top stops in the national park.
 With some of these spots, you don’t even have to leave the parking lot to admire the views.

 After you enter the park, Zabriskie Point is your first major scenic stop.
 A fantastic sunrise or sunset location for photographers, Zabriskie Point is one of the park’s most iconic features and it’s just minutes from The Oasis at Death Valley, a collection of hotels and restaurants.
 You’ll have to walk a very short but fairly steep paved hill up to the point to see the view.
 When you reach the point, you’ll see striking badlands with bands of purples, reds, oranges and tan colors.
 For a short, moderate hike, do the 2.7-mile roundtrip Badlands Loop that leaves from the parking lot.

 It becomes very apparent why the area along Artist’s Drive is called Artist’s Palette because it looks as though an artist swept her brush across the hillsides.
 After passing The Inn at The Oasis on your right, take a left onto Badwater Road.
 On Artist’s Drive, a one-way road, you’ll go about 5 miles until you arrive at Artist’s Palette.
 Take in the views from the parking lot or walk as far as you want to up the dirt trail to see even better views.
 The rest of the drive to Badwater Road rolls through some wonderful up-and-down hills that feel almost roller coaster-esque.